Pottery made to order | repair and restoration studio in Southern Delaware

 Seamless repair - rear (see repair step-by-step lesson)

-Some other examples of using metal pegs, pins and rivets to enhance mechanical integrity of areas with narrow cross sections with heavy load bearing forces (e.g., handles).
-We have been using this technique in hundreds of cases in places where adhesives alone is not sufficient.
+Some other examples of using metal pegs, pins, and rivets to enhance the mechanical integrity of areas with narrow cross sections with heavy load-bearing forces (e.g., handles).
+We have been using this technique in hundreds of cases in places where adhesives alone are not sufficient.

 Long brass peg along multiple handle breaks